 Did Neglected Maintenance Contribute To A Truck Accident?

 Defective equipment that was not properly maintained causes a large percentage of truck accidents in the United States.
-According to the Federal Motor Carrier Safety Administration (FMCSA), vehicle failure is a contributing cause of almost 30 percent of all accidents involving semi trucks and 18-wheelers and over 33 percent of accidents where a vehicle was hit by a large truck.
+According to the Federal Motor Carrier Safety Administration (FMCSA), vehicle failure is a contributing cause of almost 30% of all accidents involving semi trucks and 18-wheelers and over 33% of accidents in which a vehicle was hit by a large truck.

-These accidents cause thousands of deaths and injuries a year and are entirely preventable.
+These devastating truck accidents cause thousands of deaths and injuries a year and are entirely preventable.

 Trucking companies and their employees are responsible for maintaining their vehicles to ensure that they are in proper condition and safe to operate on the road.
 The FMCSA sets specific regulations governing the parts, accessories and safety inspections necessary for big trucks and other commercial vehicles to comply with safety laws.

-If you have been involved in an accident with a large truck due to improperly maintained or malfunctioning equipment, read more about these types of cases and contact the experienced attorneys at Ashenden & Associates, P.C. to discuss your case.
+If you have been involved in an accident with a large truck due to improperly maintained or malfunctioning equipment, read more about these types of cases and contact our experienced attorneys at Ashenden & Associates, P.C., to discuss your case.

 Common Equipment And Maintenance Issues